DeveloperCielo/Checkout-Cielo/source/english.md

 * Safari (MAC/iOS) - 7 or subsequent
 * Opera - V26 or subsequent

-To best experience of Cielo Checkout, we recommend downloading the latest version of the browsers mentioned above.
+To obtain the best experience of Cielo Checkout, we recommend for customers downloading the latest version of the browsers mentioned above.

 Check out this site [link para http://browsehappy.com/] to view the latest versions of browsers.

 Note: older browsers may be access denied to Checkout Cielo and some features will not work as desired.
 Newer browsers also offer better encryption features and privacy.